 The EarthByte group is a finalist for the Eureka Prize from the Australian Museum, for its development of GPlates software!
 The prize is awarded annually for research innovation and GPlates was nominated for providing a "experimental virtual planet" to investigate geological systems through deep time.
-You can read more about the Eureka Prize and please watch and like the finalist video here!
+You can read more about the Eureka Prize and the finalist video is found here.

 Paper published in Solid Earth: Butterworth, N., Müller, R.D., Quevedo, L., O'Connor, J.M., Hoernle, K. and Morra, G. 2014.
 Pacific Plate slab pull and intraplate deformation in the early Cenozoic.
 Solid Earth, doi: 10.5194/se-5-757-2014.
 Download Paper